top of page

 Downtown carries this weight more visibly.
 Life and decay sit side by side, indistinguishable at times.
 Improvised market stalls cling to the edges of derelict buildings left to rot since the apartheid years.
 Structures abandoned by those who could leave, inherited by those who couldn’t.
 Wending through them is not poetic; it is a reminder of structural abandonment, a scar that was never meant to heal.
 People sleep where they can, work where they can, speak where they can.
 Communities persist, but their endurance should not be mistaken for consent to the conditions imposed on them.

-Then there is the other Joburg.
+Then there is the other Jo’burg.
 The one that works very hard to pretend it belongs elsewhere.
 Behind high walls and barbed wire, in manicured suburbs that mimic London’s more sterile corners, wealth floats above the city’s fractures.
 The enclaves of footballers and their branded wives feel like a parody of glamour, curated to the point of emptiness.
-This other Joburg resemble Canary Wharf without even the pretense of public space: all glass and gates, a version of the city that refuses to acknowledge the soil it stands on.
+This other Jo’burg resemble Canary Wharf without even the pretence of public space: all glass and gates, a version of the city that refuses to acknowledge the soil it stands on.

 Johannesburg cityscape view with lush greenery and blooming purple jacarandas.
 Cloudy sky above, creating a tranquil and expansive atmosphere.

 The 57th AICA International Congress: Re-imagining the Global South - Art, Gender and Identity unfolds against this backdrop.
 The conversations feel urgent precisely because the power structures under critique are not abstract here; they are visible in the landscape, in the architecture, in the distribution of safety and risk.
-Redefining the “Global South”, challenging Eurocentric frameworks.
-These are not lofty academic exercises but necessary attempts to confront an art world still structured by old hierarchies.
-A reharsal of possibilites.
-Joburg sharpens these debates: a city marginalised by global systems yet overflowing with creative resistance.
+Re-imagining and re-defining the “Global South” term, challenging Eurocentric frameworks.
+These are not lofty academic exercises but necessary attempts to confront an art world still structured by old hierarchies; dismantling the hegemonic and racist notion of art shaped by a singular and exclusionary Eurocentric gaze.
+A rehearsal of possibilites.
+Jo'burg sharpens these debates: a city marginalised by global systems yet overflowing with creative resistance.

 Art prints in Mary Sibande’s studio show a figure in purple and red dogs against a smoky backdrop.
 Abstract purple design in the background.

-Mary Sibande’s studio visit sharpened the contradictions further.
+Mary Sibande’s studio visit, for instances, sharpened the contradictions further.
 Her work holds both pain and possibility, exposing the fault lines between history and imagination, oppression and reinvention.
 Standing in her workspace felt uncannily aligned with the city itself: a place shaped by extraction and inequality, yet occupied by people who insist on creating, reimagining, refusing to disappear.

 © Rui Gonçalves Cepeda